emipa606/SimplyMoreBridges/README.md

 You can build these new bridges out of steel, plasteel and stone types.

-Research &quot;heavy bridges&quot; and &quot;deep water bridges&quot; to build them.
+Research "heavy bridges" and "deep water bridges" to build them.

 Can be added to an existing save.
 (To remove this mod, remove all steel bridges from your world first.)